aria-tools/ARIA-tools/README.md

 ### Commandline download of GUNW Products
-ARIA GUNW-S1/NISAR_L2_GUNW products can be downloaded through the commandline using the *ariaDownload.py* program, which wraps around the ASF DAAC api.
-There is the option for virtual data access by using `ariaDownload.py -o url`, which creates a `.txt` file with HTTPS paths to archived products instead of downloading them.
-This URL file can be passed directly to subsequent programs (*ariaExtract.py*, *ariaTSsetup.py*, *ariaPlot.py*) for streaming access without local downloads (see [ARIA-tools with support for virtual data access](#aria-tools-with-support-for-virtual-data-access)).
+ARIA GUNW-S1/NISAR_L2_GUNW products can be downloaded through the command line using `aria-tools download`, which wraps the ASF DAAC API.
+There is also a virtual-access path using `aria-tools download -o url`, which creates a `.txt` file with HTTPS paths to archived products instead of downloading them.
+This URL file can be passed directly to `aria-tools extract`, `aria-tools timeseries`, and `aria-tools plot` for streaming access without local downloads (see [ARIA-tools with support for virtual data access](#aria-tools-with-support-for-virtual-data-access)).

 ### Manipulating GUNW Products
-ARIA GUNW-S1/NISAR_L2_GUNW products can be manipulated (cropped, stitched, extracted) using the *ariaExtract.py* program.
+ARIA GUNW-S1/NISAR_L2_GUNW products can be manipulated (cropped, stitched, extracted) using `aria-tools extract`.

 ### Baseline and quality control plots for GUNW Products
-ARIA GUNW-S1/ NISAR_L2_GUNW quality and baseline plots for spatial-temporal contiguous interferograms can be made using the *ariaPlot.py* program.
+ARIA GUNW-S1/ NISAR_L2_GUNW quality and baseline plots for spatial-temporal contiguous interferograms can be made using `aria-tools plot`.

 ### Time-series set-up of GUNW Products
-ARIA GUNW-S1/NISAR_L2_GUNW time-series set-up with spatial-temporal contiguous unwrapped interferograms and coherence can be done using the *ariaTSsetup.py* program.
+ARIA GUNW-S1/NISAR_L2_GUNW time-series set-up with spatial-temporal contiguous unwrapped interferograms and coherence can be done using `aria-tools timeseries`.

 ### Ordering ARIA S1 GUNW Products on demand
 The *ariaOrderASF.py* program supports on-demand ordering of **ARIA Sentinel-1 GUNW** products through the [ASF HyP3 on-demand processing system](https://hyp3-docs.asf.alaska.edu/guides/gunw_product_guide/).
 This tool is for GUNW-S1 products only (not NISAR) and allows users to build and order additional interferometric pairs that are not yet in the ASF archive, using each user's monthly HyP3 credit quota.
 A `~/.netrc` file with NASA Earthdata credentials is required for authentication.